saasquatch/git-branch-util/README.md

 ![Screenshot](http://yupiq.github.com/git-branch-util/images/Screenshot.png)

+## Usage
+The simplest usage is to simply run `all.rb`, check that the status output at the end seems correct, then `git push --all` to push the changes.
+This should be done in an automatic trigger any time a git commit is made.

 ## Goals
 * Allow multiple features to proceed through development in parallel
 * Stage any features which are ready for *beta* release to be built from a *staging* branch